vegaprotocol/vegawallet/README.md

 Download `vegawallet-darwin-amd64.zip`

-It’s likely that you’ll need to change your system preferences for this specific instance, in order to run Vega Wallet.
+When you open the file, it’s likely that you’ll need to change your system preferences for this specific instance, in order to run Vega Wallet.
 If you open the file from downloads, you may get a message saying “vegawallet-darwin-amd64” cannot be opened because it is from an unidentified developer.

 Click on the (?) help button, which will open a window that links you to the System Preferences, and instructs you how to allow this software to run.